mikeolofernes/opg-201910/README.md

 1. The XML files in each client should be enumerated as JSON data based on the configured client settings in app settings file.
 Each client has its own preferred file format and ordering of files.<br><br>
-**Client A** requires the processing of the file based on the ff order: **shovel, waghor, blaze, discus**.<br>
+**Client A** requires enumerating the file based on the ff order: **shovel, waghor, blaze, discus**.<br>
-**Client B** requires the processing of the file based on the ff order: **orca, widget, eclair, talon**.<br><br>
+**Client B** requires enumerating the file based on the ff order: **orca, widget, eclair, talon**.<br>
+When the files contains the same name, the file should be ordered based on date, first in first out basis.
+<br><br>
-It is also important that the files to be enumerated are only the files based on the client's preferred format, the file name format are the what the majority of the file names on the cleint's respective file folders.
+It is also important that the files to be enumerated are only the files based on the client's preferred format, the file name format are what the majority of the files on the client's respective file folders are.

+2. To test your knowledge in objected oriented programming, we require the the core functionality of the solution be confirmed and verified through unit tests.<br><br>

+Please submit your answer as a PR.

+Goodluck and happy coding!